Verify it's working

 print(f"Session cost: ${usage.session_cost:.6f}")

-Expected: All four values are non-zero. period_tokens_by_model contains gpt-4o-mini.
+Expected: The values are non-zero, and the by-model breakdown contains gpt-4o-mini.

 If they're zero: The call wasn't intercepted.
 Most common cause: forgot paygent_context, or the OpenAI SDK was imported before Paygent.init() ran.
 See Troubleshooting → Nothing is being metered.